 - You have full-time, in-house staff, and you’re looking to supplement

 - You have full-time, in-house staff, but you’re looking for an alternative

-Your company is already with another managed IT services partner, and looking to make a change.
+1. Your company is already with another managed IT services partner but is looking to make a change.

-There are many reasons we hear from clients as to why they’re shopping for a new managed IT service partner.
-Here are some of the most common.
+There are many reasons we hear from clients as to why they’re searching for a new managed IT service partner.
+Here are a few of those reasons:

 When you get the feeling your service provider simply doesn’t care anymore and has taken the relationship with you for granted, it may be time to move on.

-A smaller company starting up is often serviced by a single IT consultant, and that person met their requirements at that time.
+A smaller company starting up is often serviced by a single IT consultant and at the time, that person met their requirements.
 When the company grows, however, gaps open up between what the company needs and what the IT person can provide.